-This program requires basic skills exit scores of Reading/Language 9 and Math 9.
+The basic skills exit scores for this program are: Reading 9; Math 9; and Language 9.

 PROGRAM MISSION

 The mission of this program is to provide training within the Information Technology field, and assist the student in the development of his/her ability to learn new concepts, get along with others, to show integrity, to develop safe professional skills both on and off the job, to evidence personal and job cleanliness and to demonstrate the ability to become a better adjusted, more productive citizen.